developerhangout/site/src/content/content-creators/gary_simon.md

 ---
 type: creator
-title: content creators in our community
+title: Gary Simon
-desc: check out all these cool cats who are apart of our community
+desc: check out all these cool cats who are a part of our community
 path: ''
 ---

-# Gary Simon
 Gary Simon here of the DesignCourse YouTube Channel!
 I started off with FrontPage 97 when I was in middle school (I'm 35 now, an old man in internet years).
 I loved the world of design and dev so much that I knew it's what I wanted to do.
 I skipped the college route and went straight into freelance work for quite awhile.

 My very first tutorial was way back in 2006 (in written form).
 I started creating courses around 2012 for the Envato Network.
 Then, I published courses for DigitalTutors, Pluralsight, and a few for LinkedIn Learning (formerly Lynda.com).
 My channel (DesignCourse) has always been around for quite awhile, where I'm quite active these days.